2009 - Ph.D. University of Colorado. Physical Chemistry

 2004 - B.S.
 Kings College, Wilkes-Barre, PA.

 I teach a variety of courses within the Chemistry Department at Saint Anselm.
-In recent years I have taught General Chemistry, Physical Chemistry. as well as their corresponding labs.
+In recent years I have taught General Chemistry, Physical Chemistry and Instrumental Chemistry, as well as their corresponding labs.
 These courses are required for many of our science majors, and an integral building block to the Chemistry major.